gethinode/hinode/content/post/salesforce-marketing-cloud-is-changing-you-need-to-be-prepared.md

 Regardless, it will be interesting to see how both _Engagement Studio_ and _Journey Builder_ programs play out in the new “MC Easy” platform, because they essentially perform the same duties.
 Recall, Pardot & Marketing Cloud as Salesforce platforms have always remained independent of each other until now.

-**MARKETING CLOUD AS A MAJOR HUB:** One can actually see this when logging into account within the Salesforce customer support portal.
+## MARKETING CLOUD AS A MAJOR HUB

+One can actually see this when logging into account within the Salesforce customer support portal.
 For instance, to login there are only two options to do so at this point.
 You can only use either your “Trailhead” _OR_ “Marketing Cloud” credentials.
 It’s actually only been this way for a little while and I’ve always been curious about it.
 There is nothing wrong with this approach, but it seems like legacy Pardot customer support might already be phased out entirely.

 {{< image src="/img/0_bO_eBFjeTCgajHdK.png">}}
 _Default Login Options on the Salesforce.com Help Page_

+## KEY TAKEAWAYS

-**KEY TAKEAWAYS:** What’s shocking is how Pardot will eventually be sitting within the Marketing Cloud ecosystem.
+What’s shocking is how Pardot will eventually be sitting within the Marketing Cloud ecosystem.
 It’s been fully independent of Marketing Cloud for around a decade post acquisition, and is now finally being integrated within the Marketing Cloud universe.

 Another huge change is that _Social Studio_ is being completely retired.
 It’s a little odd, as I recall within some pre-sales processes over the last few years where *Social Studio*was scoped out as a popular request by clients.
 It’s more than likely that some of the _Social Studio_ features are going to be rolled up into one of the other parts of the Marketing Cloud system overall.
 That said, it’s difficult to tell where those specific features will reside.

+## FINAL THOUGHTS

-**FINAL THOUGHTS:**Whether a marketing client is either B2B or B2C based,\*\*\*\*this is a major transition between Pardot & Marketing Cloud product lines within the[Salesforce.com](http://salesforce.com) universe.
+Whether a marketing client is either B2B or B2C based,\*\*\*\*this is a major transition between Pardot & Marketing Cloud product lines within the[Salesforce.com](http://salesforce.com) universe.
 It’s almost like several airlines fully combining business operations after years of procrastination during a merger.
 It’s also anticipated that it will take time for many clients to fully migrate off of Pardot “Classic” mode by the end of 2022 & ensure all new features are installed & properly configured.

 I do believe all of the changes look promising.
 I’m sure it will be for the best, and I’m looking forward to see what occurs next.
 Now we just need to find out if our Pardot certifications will be renamed as well…